Greetings to all the devoted admirers of Oriental cats!

 Meet the parents of our future kittens

-Female.
-Color: lilac, color point carrier
+Male.
+Color: chocolate, cinnamon and color point carrier

 Mafiosi EU Intra (TICA QGC)